ontodev/droid/README.md

 ### Inspecting the log

 It is often possible to identify and resolve issues by inspecting DROID's log file.
 The location of the file can be configured using the parameter `:log-file` in `config.edn`.
-If `:log-file` is not set (or set to `nil`), then DROID's log can be viewed using the command:
+If `:log-file` is not set (or set to `nil`), then the log will be written to STDERR.
+If DROID has been set up to run as a service, the log can be viewed using the command:

         $ sudo journalctl -f -u droid.service